 To get the printable PDF of Cannon Corps, which includes player boards you can cut out and use, just sign up for our newsletter.
 You’ll get early access to new Just Add Dice games, print-and-play versions of current titles, and we’ll even give you a heads up when Limited Editions are releasing!

 Did you know that “corps” is pronounced exactly the same as the word “core”?
-I sure didn’t until the day before we started selling this game!
+I sure didn’t until the day before we started publishing this game!

 Did you know that the game Battleship was originally played with pen and paper?
 But apparently no one wanted to play “10-by-10 Gridhunter” in the 1930’s, hence the plastic pieces and board we have today.

-Did you know that those are impact craters on the art, not boulders or parachutes or poop?
+Did you know that those are impact craters from opposing cannonballs strewn about the art, not boulders or parachutes or poop?

 Did you know that everyone who plays Cannon Corps for the first time asks some version of “But can’t people just cheat since everything is hidden behind their arm?”
 We always reply, “Yes, but you can ruin almost any game with hidden information and no overseer by cheating.”
 But what we don’t tell them is that we cheated when we demonstrated the game for them, declaring they hit our d4 Platoon and d20 Platoon to show different potential outcomes in the first two turns.
 Ha ha!